kubernetes/kubernetes.github.io/content/en/docs/concepts/workloads/controllers/cron-jobs.md

 For instructions on creating and working with cron jobs, and for an example of CronJob manifest, see [Running automated tasks with cron jobs](/docs/tasks/job/automated-tasks-with-cron-jobs).

+CronJob is a top-level resource in the Kubernetes REST API.
+The {{< api-reference page="workload-resources/cron-job-v1" >}} object definition describes the object in detail.